-The Company, in accordance with the policies of the TSX, was previously authorized to grant options to directors, officers, and employees to acquire up to 20% of the amount of stock outstanding.
+The Company, in accordance with the policies of the Toronto Stock Exchange ("TSX"), was previously authorized to grant options to directors, officers, and employees to acquire up to 20% of the amount of stock outstanding.
 In January 2014, the Company's shareholders voted to cancel the Company's option plan and, as a result, the Company's Board of Directors may not grant further options.
-The Company's management and directors are reviewing alternative compensation arrangements for the Company's employees and directors.

-The following is a summary of changes in options for the years ending April 30, 2018 and 2017:
+The Company's management and directors continue to assess and implement alternative compensation arrangements for the Company's employees and directors.
+There were no options outstanding, for the years ending April 30, 2021, April 30, 2020 and April 30, 2019.